alemart/surgescript/docs/engine/sensor.md

 * `visible`: boolean.
 Should the sensor be rendered?
 Useful for debugging.
 Defaults to `false`.
 * `status`: number, read-only.
 The type of the brick colliding with the sensor (0: no brick, 1: obstacle, 2: cloud).
-* `angle`: number, read-only.
-The angle of the colliding brick, in degrees.

 Functions
 ---------